Craig Ferguson: Personal life

-He holds an FAA private pilot certificate, issued in 2009.
+Ferguson holds an FAA private pilot certificate, issued in 2009.
 Ferguson has been a vegan since 2013.
 A recovering alcoholic, he has been sober since 1992.
 During his early career, Ferguson resided in St John's Wood, London.
 Ferguson has been married three times and divorced twice.
 His first marriage was to Anne Hogarth from 1983 to 1986, during which time they lived in New York.
-His second marriage was to Sascha Corwin (founder and proprietor of Los Angeles' SpySchool), with whom he has one child, born in 2001.
-He and Corwin shared custody of their child, and lived near each other in the Hollywood Hills.
-Ferguson married art dealer Megan Wallace-Cunningham in a private ceremony on her family's farm in Chester, Vermont in 2008.
+His second marriage was to Sascha Corwin (founder and proprietor of Los Angeles' SpySchool), with whom he has a son named Milo, born in 2001.
+He and Corwin shared custody of their son, and lived near each other in the Hollywood Hills.
+Ferguson married art dealer Megan Wallace-Cunningham in a private ceremony on her family's farm in Chester, Vermont, in 2008.
 They have a son together, who was born in 2011.

 Ferguson wrote in his book American on Purpose that he and actress Helen Atkinson-Wood were in a romantic relationship prior to his going sober in 1992.
 The relationship lasted five years.
 He acknowledges that she changed his life "beyond recognition" by improving his health and his career.
 Ferguson has stated that his comedy influences include Monty Python, Marx Brothers, The Three Stooges, Laurel and Hardy, and David Letterman.

-Ferguson has five tattoos, including the Join, or Die political cartoon on his right forearm; a Ferguson family crest with the Latin motto Dulcius ex asperis ("Sweeter out of [or from] difficulty") on his upper right arm in honour of his father; and a Celtic cross with the Ingram clan motto Magnanimus esto (Be great of mind) on his upper left arm in honour of his mother.
+He has multiple tattoos, including the Join, or Die political cartoon on his right forearm; a Ferguson family crest with the Latin motto Dulcius ex asperis ("Sweeter out of [or from] difficulty") on his upper right arm in honour of his father; and a Celtic cross with the Ingram clan motto Magnanimus esto (Be great of mind) on his upper left arm in honour of his mother.
 He has often said that his Join, or Die tattoo is intended to signal his American patriotism.
 Ferguson became an American citizen on 1 February 2008 and broadcast the taking of his citizenship test as well as his swearing in on The Late Late Show.

-In 2011, Ferguson bought Bargany House.
+In 2011, Ferguson bought Bargany House, a Category A listed mansion designated by Historic Environment Scotland, in South Ayrshire, Scotland.
+Ferguson later sold Bargany House in 2024 in order to re-locate from Scotland to New York City.